Harrison Nejman: Career

 Nejman joined the youth-team at Barnsley in October 2017 and signed as a first-team scholar in July 2020.
 He made his first-team debut on 20 September 2022, coming on for Adam Phillips as a half-time substitute in a 2–0 win over Newcastle United U21 in an EFL Trophy group stage game at Oakwell.

+On 23 March 2023, he joined Northern Premier League Premier Division club Guiseley on loan until the end of the season.